Alefeoliveira/ShortUrl-Program/README.md

 2. The database for this program is inside of this repository.
 3. Start the server with the index.jsp opened.

-1.Baixe o Apache tomcat server e adicione o programa para dentro do mesmo.
+1. Baixe o Apache tomcat server e adicione o programa para dentro do mesmo.
-2.O banco de dados está nos arquivos aqui do repositorio é só importar ele.
+2. O banco de dados está nos arquivos aqui do repositorio é só importar ele.
-3.Para startar a aplicação é só abrir o index.jsp e depois executar o servidor.
+3. Para startar a aplicação é só abrir o index.jsp e depois executar o servidor.